duderstadt-lab/mars-docs/examples/fret_dynamic.md

 permalink: /examples/FRET_dynamic/index.html
 ---

-In this example, a typical Mars workflow to analyse a dynamic TIRF smFRET (single-molecule Förster Resonance Energy Transfer)<sup>[1](https://doi.org/10.1038/nmeth.1208) dataset is presented.
-This example is based on holliday junction DNA functionalized with two fluorophores.
+In this example, a typical Mars workflow to analyse a dynamic TIRF smFRET (single-molecule Förster Resonance Energy Transfer)<sup>[1](https://doi.org/10.1038/nmeth.1208)</sup> dataset is presented.
+This example is based on holliday junction DNA functionalized with two fluorophores <sup>[2](https://www.nature.com/articles/nchem.1463)</sup>.
 Due to  Mg<sup>2+</sup>-induced switching events, the structure of these holliday junction switches between two states, both with a different FRET efficiency between both dyes.
 Analogously, the procedure highlighted in this example can be extended to other experiments where two states are visited.
 Examples of this include: enzyme binding events, conformational changes of protein or DNA, and interaction studies.

 Please also visit the [Mars workflow to analyze a static TIRF smFRET dataset](https://duderstadt-lab.github.io/mars-docs/examples/FRET/).